 You may also research the best chickens available in your area if you plan on backyard breeding.

 All these questions and more get involved in the breeding mix.
 Still, you may want to begin the chicken breeding process with your specific goal in mind, the best fowls available to you, and your notes.

 There are two most famous and standard chicken breeding methods:

-Flock breeding is the most common method for chicken breeders as it provides you the chance to produce at random with a couple of hens with only one cock.
+Flock breeding or natural mating is the most common method for chicken breeders as it provides you the chance to produce at random with a couple of hens with only one cock.
 This method is the easiest for chicken breeders.

-Pedigree breeding highlights chicken breeding to obtain specific characteristics.
-The method is to mate a particular rooster to a typical hen for the traits the breeder desires.
+Pedigree breeding or Selective breeding highlights chicken breeding to obtain specific characteristics.
+The method is to mate a particular rooster to a specific hen for the traits the breeder desires.

 In this method, the breeder needs to take detailed notes when using more than one hen when breeding for a show with the Pedigree method.
 Your notes will provide you with the facts on a specific rooster mated with a specific hen and which chicks they produced.
 [How Do Chickens Mate?]